kenjennings/Atari-Breakout76/README08Memory.md

 Memory Map here.

-Note that by reserving 1K or 2K of aligned memory for Player/Missile graphics a block of unused space is automatically included.
-This space can be used for undisplayed frames of animated Player/Missile bitmaps, screen memory, part of a character set, or any other purpose.
+Note that reserving the 1K or 2K of aligned memory for Player/Missile graphics automatically includes a block of unused space which by definition is also automatically aligned.
+This space may be used for undisplayed frames of animated Player/Missile bitmaps, screen memory, part of a character set, or any other purpose.
+Likewise, the aligned memory for any unused Player/Missile object is available for other purposes.

 - **Character Set (2, 3, 4, 5)** This uses a 1 byte pointer to a page in memory.
 These character set images for this text mode must begin on a 1K boundary, and ANTIC reads data for the character set from the identified 1K block beginning at this page.